 In verifying the BJT model, three different circuit models were used to test the model: an NPN inverter circuit, a PNP circuit, and a twelve transistor Operational Amplifier (OPAMP) circuit.
-As can be seen in appendices D, G, and J, the Dymola script files to process each of these circuits follows the same basic approach.
+The Dymola script files to process each of these circuits follows the same basic approach.
 This approach can be described as follows.

 First, the differentiate command is executed to ensure structurally singular problems are avoided by reducing the dimension of the state vector.
 At the end of the differentiation process, Dymola does not automatically assume any state variables as known variables; the state variables must be explicitly chosen.
 Within the BJT model, the energy storage elements are the three junction diodes.
-In [5], the capacitive junction current is defined as Ic = der(Qc).
-Using this equation, defining Qc as the state variable for each junction diode would seem to be a natural choice.
-However, using Qc as a state variable leads to a nonlinear algebraic loop, which can only be solved iteratively at run time.
-Instead, choosing the junction voltage Ud as the state variable solves the problem.
-After differentiation, a linear set of equations for Ud, Id, and Ic results, which can be solved through formula manipulation by the partition command.
+In (Cellier 1991), the capacitive junction current is defined as $I_C - \det(Q_C)$.
+Using this equation, defining Q_C as the state variable for each junction diode would seem to be a natural choice.
+However, using Q_C as a state variable leads to a nonlinear algebraic loop which can only be solved iteratively at run time.
+Instead, choosing the junction voltage U_d as the state variable solves the problem.
+After differentiation, a linear set of equations for U_d , I_d , and I_C results which can be solved through formula manipulation by the partition command.
 The partition command is discussed below.
-The BJT model described in this paper further avoids this problem by eliminating the junction capacitive charge equation for Qc.
-Instead, the junction diffusion and depletion capacitance equations are defined and used to define the capacitive junction current Ic.
-Thus, the natural choice for the BJT state variables now becomes Ud.
+The BJT model described in this paper further avoids this problem by eliminating the junction capacitive charge equations are defined and used to define the capacitive junction current I_C .
+Thus, the natural choice for the BJT state variables now becomes U_d .

 After differentiating the model and declaring its state variables, the initial conditions for these state variables are set.
 In SPICE, the initial conditions may be automatically found and set by iterating on a DC operating point.
-This solution corresponds to algorithms already employed in modem differential algebraic equation (DAE) solvers, which can find a consistent set of initial conditions.
+This solution corresponds to algorithms already employed in modern differential algebraic equation (DAE) solvers which can find a consistent set of initial conditions.
 While Dymola embraces the DAE notation, ACSL does not yet support this feature.
 To compensate, the initial conditions automatically computed in BBSPICE were copied into the Dymola script file to set the initial conditions for ACSL.
 In PSpice, the internal voltages of a BJT are unavailable to the modeler.
 This inhibited further checks for consistencies between the three models on initial conditions.